shambashib20/React-SQL-Dummy-App/README.md

 ## A basic overview of your project.
 Create, design and implement a web-based application capable of running SQL queries and displaying the results of said query.
-A dummy application where there is space to write queries and a run button to display a Data Table.
-There is a dropdown to toggle between other queries.
+The application must include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application..

 ## Packages Installed
 1. React Material UI (@material-ui/core)